Rajiv's single term as PM will be remembered for far-reaching achievements: Cong on his birth anniv | Politics

 ''It was through his farsighted vision that ushered in the IT & telecom revolution in India.
 Today, we celebrate his legacy,'' the party said in a tweet.

-Several Congress leaders, including Rajasthan Chief Minister Ashok Gehlot, Chhattisgarh Chief Minister Bhupesh Baghel and party's general secretary, organization, K C Venugopal also paid tributes to Rajiv Gandhi on his birth anniversary.
-India's youngest prime minister, Gandhi held office during 1984-89.
-He was assassinated by a LTTE suicide bomber in 1991.
+Several Congress leaders, including Rajasthan Chief Minister Ashok Gehlot, Chhattisgarh Chief Minister Bhupesh Baghel and party general secretary K C Venugopal, also paid tributes to Rajiv Gandhi.

+In a message released by the Chhattisgarh government, Rahul Gandhi appreciated Chief Minister Bhupesh Baghel for working tirelessly in the direction of realising the vision of an inclusive society.

+Rahul Gandhi said schemes like the Rajiv Gandhi Kisan Nyay Yojana, Godhan Nyay Yojana, and the Narva Garhwa Durva Bhari Yojana reflect Chhattisgarh's commitment to social justice and welfare.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)